yurydelendik/rust-heroku-slug/README.md

 ## Change configuration in WebAssembly Studio

-The "rustc" endpoint address can be located at the https://github.com/wasdk/WebAssemblyStudio/blob/master/config.json and be changed locally.
+The "rustc" and  "cargo" endpoints addresses can be located at the https://github.com/wasdk/WebAssemblyStudio/blob/master/config.json and be changed locally.

 ## Building and installing the slug